mrdandelion6/Insane-Pong/README.md

 - **Courses Taken at UofT to Date**

 ### Insane Pong
 Users can also play an advanced version of pong I coded from scratch!
 Has several menus and various difficulties of selection.
-Here is a demo clip:
+Here is a demo clip (unmute for audio):

 https://github.com/mrdandelion6/Insane-Pong/assets/144740367/27a05dc2-b147-4543-aa32-2acbc20321b0